 Let's go a little deeper into what is expected from each dive.
 In a forward dive, the diver is jumping off of the diving board while facing forward (toward the pool) and rotating forwards away from the board.
 A backward dive is the opposite, with the diver facing away from the pool and rotating backwards away from the board.
 A reverse dive combines the two, making the diver face forward but rotate backwards toward the board.
 An inward dive is the opposite of the reverse, having the diver face backward but rotate forwards toward the board.
 A twisting dive sees the diver twist in any direction during the dive, and an armstand dive requires the diver to begin his dive in a handstand on the platform.

 Any kind of dive off of a high platform or springboard will be difficult and intimidating for someone who has never done one before.
-However, the dive that is truly considered the hardest to complete is the reverse 4 somersault in the pike position.
-The diver must begin facing forward on the board, jump off, and complete 4 somersaults in the air, while bent at the waist with the legs straight and toes pointed.
+However, the dive that is truly considered the hardest to complete is the reverse 4 and a half somersault in the pike position.
+The diver must begin facing forward on the board, jump off, and complete 4.5 somersaults in the air, while bent at the waist with the legs straight and toes pointed.
 Because divers receive more points for attempting dives that are considered to be more difficult, many divers attempt this dive.
-As athletes become more physically capable of doing difficult dives, newer and harder dives will keep being invented, and this one will lose its title!
+As athletes become more physically capable of doing difficult dives, newer and harder dives will keep being invented, and this one will lose its title.

 The pike position is one of four basic diving positions, along with straight position, tuck position, and free position.
 In the pike position, a diver will have to bend his or her body forward, after jumping off of the board, bending at the waist.
 They must keep their legs straight and toes pointed in order to obtain as many points as possible for a dive in pike position.